ARVOS-APP/ARVOS/README.md

 ARVOS ArViewer for Android with integration of the gameplay 3d library: https://github.com/ARVOS-APP/ArViewerGameplay

+ARVOS ArViewer for Android with integration of the Ogre 3d library: https://github.com/ARVOS-APP/ArViewer3dOgre

 ARVOS ArViewer for iOS with 2d augments only: https://github.com/ARVOS-APP/ArViewer_iOS

 <UL><B>>> Directory Service</B></UL>